psychemedia/storytelling-notes/brother_jucundus.md

 Brother Jucundus looked pleasantly up in his face from out of his conveyance, smiled benignantly, and piped —

-" In dulce jubilo-o-o, Up, up, up we go-o-o."
+"In dulce jubilo-o-o, Up, up, up we go-o-o."

 The chapter was still sitting, stern and threatening.